The Birth of a Widow

 |

-KATHIE GIORGIO is the author of eight novels, two story collections, an essay collection, and five poetry books.
-Awards include Pushcart Prize nominations in fiction and poetry, the Outstanding Achievement Award from the Wisconsin Library Association, the Pencraft Award for Literary Excellence, and the Eric Hoffer Award in Fiction.
-Her poem “Again” won first prize in the Wisconsin Writers Association’s Jade Ring contest.
+Kathie Giorgio is the critically acclaimed author of eight novels, two story collections, one essay collection, and five poetry books, including Let Me Tell You, Let Me Sing!
+A Pushcart nominee in fiction and poetry, she’s been awarded the Outstanding Achievement Award from the Wisconsin Library Association, the Pencraft Award for Literary Excellence, and the Eric Hoffer Award in Fiction.

 PREVIOUSLY FEATURED